San Diego DCSS/DA Child Support Attorney

 It is important to seek the advice of an attorney before seeking child support and when seeking to modify existing orders.
 If you need child support, need to increase support, or are not receiving payments under an existing order, contact an attorney to discuss your options.
 An attorney can help you avoid common mistakes, make a legal argument, and use appropriate evidence to support your case – which is vital to convincing a judge of your needs, especially in contentious or complex situations.

 If You Are Paying Child Support

 If you have been ordered to pay child support, it is important to comply with court orders until they are changed and approved by a judge – otherwise, you might wind up with a huge bill of past-due support, which collects interest at 10%.
 DCSS is usually not very helpful for payors and non-custodial parents, so if you owe child support, it is especially important to speak to an attorney before filing any papers or making any court appearances.
 Mistakes can cost you thousands of dollars, and past-due child support can rarely be forgiven or wiped out, even in bankruptcy.

 If you owe past support or are current in payments but believe you should pay less, contact an attorney to discuss your options.

 Contact Our Law Firm

-If you have questions or wish to schedule a free initial consultation or appointment with one of our attorneys, contact our law firm by phone or by completing our online contact form.
+If you have questions or wish to schedule a reduced rate initial consultation or appointment with one of our attorneys, contact our law firm by phone or by completing our online contact form.
 The Law & Mediation Firm of Klueck & Hoppes, APC has two office locations for your convenience.
 Our primary law office is in La Mesa, California, near San Diego State University.
 We also have a satellite office in La Jolla.